NExTplusplus/TAT-HQA/README.md

 the 1st argument is the gold data path, and the 2nd argument is the prediction file path.

-### Checkpoint
+## Checkpoint

 The trained checkpoint will be released very soon!

 ## Citation
-Please add the following citation if you find our work helpful.
+Please kindly add the following citation if you find our work helpful.
 Thanks!
 ```bash
 @inproceedings{li2022learning,
   title={Learning to Imagine: Integrating Counterfactual Thinking in Neural Discrete Reasoning},